How Much Do Nurse Midwives Make?

 What Is the Average Salary for Nurse Midwives?

-Certified nurse midwives play a vital role in supporting expectant mothers during childbirth and offering prenatal care and guidance.
-They operate as advanced practice nurses, a designation that requires them to attain master’s degrees or doctorates to achieve certification.
+Certified nurse midwives (CNMs) play a vital role in supporting expectant mothers during childbirth and offering prenatal care.
+CNMs operate as advanced practice nurses (APRN), requiring them to complete a master’s degree or higher to achieve certification.
 Many CNMs find their work to be both rewarding and demanding.

 usa nursing papers